Praza da Quintana, Santiago

 A romantic story

 There is a romantic story behind these words.
-When Spain was invaded by the armies of Napoleon in 1808, many ran under arms to fight against the invader, including students of Santiago, who formed a battalion called “literary battalion”.
+When Spain was invaded by the armies of Napoleon in 1808, many ran into arms to fight against the invader, including students of Santiago, who formed a battalion called the “literary battalion”.
 The young soldiers carried a scroll containing a brief poem:

 “To rescue Fernando (King Fernando VII) and to put an end to Bonaparte, Minerva and Mars are united.”